Chainsaws in popular culture: Film

-Due to the high level of gore associated with the chainsaw's use as a weapon, appearances as such outside of the horror genre were uncommon.
+Due to the high level of gore associated with the chainsaw's use as a weapon, appearances outside of the horror genre were uncommon.
 One notable one was in Brian De Palma's 1983 gangster film Scarface, where a scene depicted a Colombian gangster dismembering another gangster to extract information.

 In the 1996 film Forest Warrior, a scene was included depicting immortal spirit John McKenna (played by Chuck Norris) stopping a logger's chainsaw with his bare hand.
-The scene became memetic after being posted on the Internet, with a clip of the scene gaining over 5 million views on YouTube.
+The scene became memetic online; one clip posted to YouTube in 2011 gained over 5 million views within three years.

-In The Sharknado franchise, the protagonist is Fin Shepard who fight sharks in tornado's with a chainsaw to protect his family.
+In the Sharknado franchise, the protagonist is Fin Shepard who fight sharks in tornadoes with a chainsaw to protect his family.

 Television

 Due to television's higher level of censorship, chainsaw violence is rare and usually only described with both the attack and the damaged body left unseen.
 An example of this is an episode ("Born Again") of The X-Files revolving around the ghost of a police officer dismembered with a chainsaw by corrupt colleagues; all flashbacks skip over the actual murder.

 One notable exception is the series Dexter in which chainsaw attacks are occasionally seen, most notably in dreams and flashbacks regarding the protagonist's mother's death.
 This is due to the larger amount of content freedom given to programs created for pay television, of which the series is one.
 Dexter Morgan also uses a chainsaw at some points.

 Chainsaws have made appearances in cartoon series, usually as a source of comedy.
 These have ranged from more young-adult audience fare (The Simpsons, Family Guy) to even children's series, for instance the series The Grim Adventures of Billy & Mandy contains a chainsaw-wielding character based on Evil Dead's protagonist Ash.
 In the manga and anime adaptation of Black Butler, a chainsaw was prominently featured as Grell Sutcliff's personalized Deathscythe.
-In the manga and anime Chainsaw Man the protagonist Denji can transform into a human chainsaw hybrid by pulling a rope protruding from his chest.
+In the manga and anime Chainsaw Man the protagonist Denji can transform into a human-chainsaw hybrid by pulling a cord protruding from his chest.

 CSI:Crime Scene Investigation has used chainsaws in one storyline, highlighting their potential for serious accidents.
 What was apparently the massacre of two victims by a third perpetrator was then revealed to be an inexperienced operator who had caused a kickback accident that killed both himself and a bystander.

 In the early days of the remote-controlled robot combat shows Battlebots and Robot Wars, many robots were armed with chainsaws, because converting the tool into a remote-controlled weapon was a simple task.
 Their use declined as builders began developing custom-made kinetic-energy weapons that could do far more damage.